 David Barbie, MD

-David Barbie, MD, is working in the laboratory to identify new targets for cancer therapy, with a specific focus on targeting KRAS mutations that are present in the vast majority of pancreatic
+Medical oncologist David Barbie, MD, is working in the laboratory to identify new targets for cancer therapy, with a specific focus on targeting KRAS mutations that are present in the vast majority

-and biliary cancers.
+of pancreatic and biliary cancers.
 This mutation has made pancreas and biliary cancer cells resistant to many therapies, and Dr. Barbie's work has identified a new vulnerability of these cells to specific targeted treatments.
-He has recently published some of this
+He has recently published